Banning abortions is not enough

 If abortion bans are wrong, child support is wrong

 Women protesting against abortion bans often say, "my body, my choice."
-That is reasonable, even on a matter with life-and-death consequences.
-Nothing in our physical world is more sacred than our bodies.
-So what about the second decision, the one of support?
+That is reasonable, even when another life hangs in the balance.
+Nothing in our physical world is more sacred than our own bodies.
+If we agree on that, then how should we approach child support?

 The right to choose is [women's] unequivocal right.
 Not only do I believe they have the right to choose, I believe they shouldn't have to consult anybody, except for a physician, about how they exercise that right.
 Gentlemen, that is fair.